realJeremySun/first-web-game-lb4/blog/2019-06-05-building-an-online-game-with-loopback-4-pt4.md

 Interceptor is a middle layer between API request and authentication.
 After the authentication strategy verified user's access token, interceptor will verify use's permission.

 Run `lb4 interceptor` in your project root.
-A global interceptor will be automatically applied to all methods in controllers.

 ```
 ?
 Interceptor name: authorize